NikkiC360/NikkiC360/README.md

 - 👋 Hi, I’m @NikkiC360
 - 👀 I’m interested in everything Cyber related
-- 🌱 I’m currently working for a MSSP and we provode XDR EDR MTP as managed services, I also volunteer for The Cyber Helplie and I am one of the co founders of Respect in Security
+- 🌱 I’m currently working for a MSSP and we provode XDR EDR MTP as managed services, I also volunteer for The Cyber Helpline and I am one of the co founders of Respect in Security
 - 💞️ I’m looking to collaborate with anyone that has great ideas
 - 📫 How to reach me nikkiw@custodian360.com